LiamRM/ReaderQuizzer/readme.md

 - [ ] Add loading indicator when ChatGPT questions are loading
 - [x] Remove initial visor.html page (?)
 - [ ] automatically open localhost:4000 with `nodemon server.mjs` command?
+- [ ] Save questions to file with one question per line, blank line separating page questions
+- [ ] Render a `<p>` tag per question
+- [x] Read questions from file into questionArray
+- [x] make questionArray an array of arrays

+### Under the hood

+This web app makes use of NodeJS + ExpressJS to host a local server that passes data to and from a simple front end.

+The EJS templating engine is used to dynamically render the ChatGPT text once it is obtained on the Node server.